lake-afton-public-observatory/volunteer-handbook/content/Handbook/Exhibits/_index.md

 11. Power off the ISS Above Raspberry Pi by using the remote with keypad on both sides (stored inside white box on wall): press the "O" (oh) button on the alpha-keypad three times, then "Enter" ... the monitor should display Powering Off in lower left corner.
 Once the monitor turns off ... proceed...

-12. Turn power off to the Exhibit Video TV power strip.
+12. Turn power off to the Exhibit Video TV power strip located behind the black door to the right of the monitor -- this also powers off the lights to the three rocket models, and the ISS Above monitor

 13. Do not unplug the power strip from the wall.

-14. Turn off the power strip inside the white box on the wall to the left of the Exhibit Videos monitor.
-This power strip provides the power to the 74” display on West wall.

-15. Return VR goggles to charging station in office.

-16. Turn off the overhead lights using the 4-switch light switch to the left of the Exhibit Videos monitor.
+14. Turn off the overhead lights using the 4-switch light switch to the left of the Exhibit Videos monitor.

-17. Turn off AC/Heat and Computer switches on the wall to left as you leave to Exhibit Room.
+15. Turn off AC/Heat and Computer switches on the wall to left as you leave to Exhibit Room.
 They are labeled.

+16. Turn off the switches for the light trap monitors to either side of the doors that lead into the telescope dome.

-18. Turn off wall lights using rocker switch on the opposite wall of the doors to enter the dome.
+17. Turn off wall lights using rocker switch on the opposite wall of the doors to enter the dome.

 <span style='float:right;'>[top](#)</span>